 -Police History; this includes Local Police Information and Alberta Provincial court records.

-The Lethbridge Police Service processes PICs for employment, volunteer and educational opportunities, licensing requirements, immigration, travel or VISA requirements, and any other relevant purposes.
+The Lethbridge Police Service processes PICs for employment, volunteer and educational opportunities, licensing requirements and any other relevant purposes.

 Obtaining a Police Information Check

 All applicants requiring a Police Information Check can attend the Lethbridge Police Service, located at 135 – 1 Avenue South, Lethbridge, AB.
 If you are unable to attend the Lethbridge Police Service, please visit the FAQ section for information on individuals who live outside of Lethbridge.